Ghost of Tsushima: Iki Island

 Jin comes across villagers who have been driven insane by a poison described as "sacred medicine."
-It was administered to them by a warband of Mongols whom Jin had never previously encountered: members of the Mongolian Eagle Tribe, led by Ankhsar "The Eagle" Khatun (Anzu Lawson).
-Defeating the warband, Jin learns that the Eagle is engaged in a conquest of Iki Island, where his late father Kazumasa had once led an unsuccessful military campaign against the island's raiders.
+It was administered to them by a warband of Mongols whom Jin had never previously encountered: members of the Mongolian Eagle Tribe, led by Ankhsar "The Eagle" Khatun (Anzu Lawson / Urara Takano).
+Defeating the warband, Jin learns that the Eagle is engaged in a conquest of Iki Island, where his late father Kazumasa (Lee Shorten / Kissei Kumamoto) had once led an unsuccessful military campaign against the island's raiders.
 The samurai withdrew from the island after Kazumasa was ambushed and killed by the raiders.
 Jin was there during the campaign as a boy; he witnessed his father's death and still blames himself for not saving him.
 Because of this new threat to Tsushima, Jin sails to Iki Island to stop the Eagle and face his past.

 A thunderstorm destroys Jin's boat, but he survives and arrives at Iki.
 Discovering the Eagle's base to be his father's former stronghold, Fort Sakai, Jin storms the fort but is subdued and captured by the Eagle's second-in-command, Khunbish.
 He and the Eagle force-feed Jin the "sacred medicine" in an attempt to convert him into one of the tribe's shamans.
 The poison causes Jin to frequently hallucinate visions of the Eagle, his deceased father, and many of his past failures.
-He is rescued by the raider Tenzo, who reluctantly accepts Jin's help and takes him to the raiders' leader, Fune.
+He is rescued by the raider Tenzo (Greg Chun / Mitsutoshi Shundo), who reluctantly accepts Jin's help and takes him to the raiders' leader, Fune.
 Jin works with the raiders to weaken the Eagle's hold over the island, eventually retaking Fort Sakai and killing Khunbish.
 After fending off retaliation by the Eagle's forces, Jin hears Tenzo say, "May your death benefit all beings" to a dying Mongol — the same phrase a masked raider spoke to Kazumasa before killing him.
 Realizing that Tenzo killed his father, Jin nearly kills Tenzo before controlling his anger.
 He proposes re-enacting the ambush that killed his father to lure out the Eagle and ultimately kill her.
 Although suffering from near-continuous hallucinations, Jin overcomes the effects of the "sacred medicine" by acknowledging his father's faults and, at last, coming to terms with his death.
 Jin kills the Eagle in a duel, turning the tide in the raiders' favor.
 Jin and Tenzo forgive each other before parting ways.